Phone: 817-697-4038 Fax: 877-409-3962

 Diagnosis

-The diagnosis of ganglion cysts is performed via clinical examination.
-At times X rays are taken to evaluate surrounding joints for arthritis.
-An MRI or US may be performed to confirm the fluid-filled ganglion cyst if there is suspicion for the possibility of a different mass.
-MRI can also be helpful in diagnosis of a hidden, or occult, ganglion.
+Physicians diagnose these cysts via clinical examination with a specialist.
+Sometimes, healthcare providers take X-rays to assess surrounding joints for arthritis.
+An MRI or ultrasound may be conducted to confirm the presence of a fluid-filled ganglion cyst if there is suspicion of a different mass.
+MRI can also aid in diagnosing a hidden or occult ganglion.

 Treatment